ItsMe-RiiK/TaskBarHero-Cheetos/README.md

 ## 🤝 Support & Contributing

 Suggestions and contributions are always welcome!
 If you encounter any issues, bugs, or have a brilliant idea for a new feature, please use the **Issues** tab.
-If you enjoy using this tool and want to support its development, consider [buying me a coffee via PayPal](https://www.paypal.com/paypalme/MuhamadSyakir) 💖
+If you enjoy using this tool and want to support its development, consider buying me a coffee via [PayPal](https://www.paypal.com/paypalme/MuhamadSyakir)

 - **[Report a Bug](../../issues/new?template=bug-report.yml)**
 - **[Request a Feature](../../issues/new?template=feature-request.yml)**